 So you don’t need to go through the hassle of recovering an NTFS partition again, take note of the below tips to help avoid a situation like this and prepare yourself in case it happens again.

 - 🦠 Use antivirus software – Viruses can attack your file system and corrupt your data.
-Use reliable antivirus software to protect your computer from attacks.
+Windows Security is a very reliable antimalware tool that’s built-in to Windows, but you can’t go wrong with a third-party solution like Trend Micro either.

 - 🤔 Make careful decisions – Data loss is often the result of human error.
 This can happen by accident if you make a mistake when trying to delete the recovery partition on Windows.
 Think before making a decision and always do research before making changes.

 - 💻 Monitor S.M.A.R.T. data – Disk Drill has a built-in function that monitors your drive’s S.M.A.R.T. data.
-This data monitors your drive’s health and alerts you to any potential problems that arise.
+With it, you can track critical S.M.A.R.T. values like your Reallocated Sectors Count, Reported Uncorrectable Errors, and Command Timeouts.

 - 👍 Make backups – Saving the most important tip for last.
 Backing up your files is a surefire way of protecting them from loss.
-In the instance that your partition does become damaged, you can simply restore copies of your files from the backup.
+The 3-2-1 backup rule is very popular.
+It involves keeping three copies of your data using two different types of storage media, keeping one off-site.

 Conclusion

 Losing an entire partition is rough.
-Thankfully, there are recovery solutions that exist to restore your partition and recover your data.
+Thankfully, you can use a reliable recovery solution to recover the NTFS partition without losing data.
 Using one of the methods outlined in this article will help you recover your data and get you back up and running in no time.

 FAQ